Licensed Ministry and Lay Micro-Certification

 A Lay Licensed Minister of Evangelism who presents the good news of Jesus Crist in such a way that people are led to receive Christ as Savior and follow Christ as Lord in the fellowship of the Church.
 An Evangelist assists with the community’s ministry of evangelism

-Licensed Ministries requiring an online training course (or comparable training).
-Trainings available in English or in Spanish.
+Licensed Eucharistic Ministries requiring an online formational course (or comparable formational offering).
+These formational opportunities are available in English or in Spanish.

 In this role, you are expressing a desire to serve as a mentor to others and to live your life as a Eucharistic model for others to follow.
 It will also be your responsibility to more carefully educate others about a Eucharistic way of life, to listen to others as they bring their questions and concerns to you, to welcome newcomers into your community and make sure they feel at home by compassionately guiding them through Eucharistic practice, and to offer pastoral care through a ministry of presence to those who are isolated and lonely.